 Early application deadline: March 2nd

-Students will take a minimum of 13 units of course work (listed below), attend mentoring workshops, and participate in guided research and professional development opportunities provided by the UA PREP program.
-As participants in the NIH-sponsored PREP program at the UA, certificate students will devote 75% of their efforts is devoted to mentored research, and 25% is devoted to coursework and professional development activities.
+Students will take a minimum of 13 units of graduate course work (listed below), attend mentoring workshops, and participate in guided research and professional development opportunities provided by the PREP@UAZ program.
+As participants in the NIH-sponsored PREP program at the UA, certificate students will devote 75% of their full-time efforts to mentored research, and 25% to coursework and professional development activities.

 PATH 515 – Mechanisms of Human Diseases (4)